On this page

 Bank of America® Customized Cash Rewards credit card: Best for flexible cash back categories

 Why we picked it: This card comes with top-tier rewards and a $200 online cash rewards bonus (after making at least $1,000 in purchases within the first 90 days of account opening).
-There’s also a 0% introductory APR period of 15 billing cycles for both balance transfers made within the first 60 days and purchases (18.24% to 28.24% variable APR after).
+There’s also an introductory APR period for both balance transfers made within the first 60 days and purchases.

 Pros: This card offers cash back rewards that are almost guaranteed to fit anyone’s spending: Earn 3% cash back in a category of your choice (gas, dining, travel, drug stores, online shopping or home improvements and furnishings), 2% back at grocery stores and wholesale clubs – with a $2,500 combined spending limit on 2% and 3% categories each quarter – and 1% cash back on all other purchases.